CollectionBuilder/cb-docs/docs/02_repository/create.md

 The code can then be manually copied into your own repository or project location.
 This may be useful if you do not want to use GitHub.

-Using GitHub's "fork" option should be reserved for situations where you would like to edit the CB template and contribute back to the project via a Pull Request.
+Using GitHub's "fork" option should be reserved for situations where you would like to edit the CB template itself and contribute your changes back to the project via a Pull Request.